robertsweetman/data-strategy-presentation/src/slide_1.md

 * While it's a challenge to focus across ALL areas, given the scope of the Digital Strategy document, there are two key issues which are inexorably linked...

   1. Legacy Systems.
   2. User experience, impacting both staff and prisoners.
-  3. Here comes <del>our new robot overlords</del> AI.

 ![MoJ Digital Strategy](./images/digi-strategy-2025.jpg)